edineu/to-do-nets/README.md

 - A login (just fake a login function with a promise) - it should ideally validate the input fields.

 - At least two more pages with routing for going back and forth between them.
+      Two pages has been added
+            - About
+            - Shop

 - Client-side state handling, where you get and set relevant values.
 You can either use a data storage library, roll your own solution, or use the bare minimum.
       Folder: App.js